Fort Payne girls place 5th in 5K at Black and Gold Classic; boys 7th

-Fort Payne’s Maddie Jackson, Anahi Barboza and Madison Meadows all placed inside the top 20 of the Varsity Girls “A” 5K race to help the team finish fifth in the event at Scottsboro’s Black and Gold Classic on Saturday.
+Fort Payne’s Maddie Jackson, Anahi Barboza and Madison Meadows all placed inside the top 20 of the Varsity Girls “A” 5K to help the team finish fifth in the event at Scottsboro’s Black and Gold Classic last Saturday.

 Jackson finished 12th with a time of 21:45, Barboza clocked in at 22:22 for 17th place and Meadows placed 19th with a time of 22:56, highlighting Fort Payne’s start to its 2020 cross country campaign at the John R. Esslinger Trail of Champions.